mailchain/community/mentoring/mentored-contributor.md

 What you put in correlates to what you get out.
 We expect you to:

 * Commit at least 20 hours per month.
-* Remain in good standing throughout the program and uphold our [Code of Conduct](/code-of-conduct.md).
+* Remain in good standing throughout the program and uphold our [Code of Conduct][code_of_conduct].
 * Expect respect from mentors and peers who are in the cohort with you.
 * Attend, at a minimum, bi-weekly standups (approx 30 minutes each).
 * Work at your own pace but leverage standups to openly discuss your wins and blockers.
 * Use the standups to cover topics related to skill growth, suggested activities, and suitable issues to work on.
-* Be helpful and share knowledge to your peers in the cohort.
+* Be helpful and share knowledge with your peers in the cohort.
 * Give back and become a mentor to future cohorts.

 ## Development Areas & Focussed Activities